shrmrf/shrmrf.github.io/_posts/2019-01-23-functional-programming.md

 In this example, if the `pure-function` is really pure, then depending on the input, the return value always remains the same.
 This _also_ means that the `output-1` and `output-2` data are _immutable_ i.e. they're unchangable!

 ### Referential Transparency
+In the example above, we might just have replaced the output of `pure-funtion` with either `output-1` or `output-2` thus avoiding the call to a function.
+Many languages can optimize this behavior by caching the result.
+It's called _memoization._ This also means that you could parallelize stuff i.e. functions can be independently evaluated on different machines/cores/nodes whatevers.

 ### Persistence
+Immutability is key.
+You never mutate.
+An operation on data doesn't change the data, it just returns new data.
+This naive approach is memory hungry I suppose but platforms and languages find ways to optimize stuff.

 ### Laziness
+Since I'm learning Clojure, there might be a bias because `seq` are everywhere and they're laaaaaaaaaaazy!
+That is, you only evaluate stuff when it's required and never before.
+This enables infinite length sequences.
+Also, we pay for operations only when required.

+## Conclusion
+I'm still a Functional Programming newbie but Clojure is opening my eyes!
+I am intrigued.